 Whom may I contact with questions?

-Students who require assistance in completing the application, or have other questions, may contact the following offices weekdays from 8 a.m. to 4 p.m.
+Contact the following offices weekdays from 8 a.m. to 4 p.m.

-- Application questions: ZipAssist – firstname.lastname@example.org
+- Financial assistance questions: ZipAssist – firstname.lastname@example.org

 - Financial Aid general questions: 1-800-621-3847